Toggle site contrast Toggle Contract

 Other ways to keep everyone safe

-To help keep us all safe, please do NOT:
+To help keep us all safe, don’t:

 • sit on other patients’ beds or seats